 If you have only a few hours (3-6), we can adjust the itinerary for some of our tours to accommodate that.
 This makes the most sense with regard to San Francisco, Muir Woods, and the southern end of Sonoma or Napa Valleys.
 Propose something, and let us consider it.

 14. What are some of the un-usual destinations we may consider?

-In the past, we've visited the "Peanuts" Museum in Santa Rosa (a great stop for older kids and the young-at-heart), hiked among the wild tule elk herd at Point Reyes Seashore, tiptoed through the tidepool at Duxbury Reef, spent the day exploring the world-class Railroad Museum in Sacramento and the site on the American River that launched the Gold Rush.
+In the past, we've visited the "Peanuts" Museum in Santa Rosa (a great stop for older kids and the young-at-heart), hiked among the wild tule elk herd at Point Reyes Seashore, tiptoed through the tidepool at Duxbury Reef, spent the afternoon exploring the world-class Railroad Museum in Old Sacramento and the site on the American River that launched the Gold Rush.
 Maybe you want just a variation on one of our signature tours.
 Check out our "Un-usual Itineraries" for some ideas.
 Or suggest your own.